pxycknomdictator/excli-orm-init/README.md

 npx @excli/express
 ```

-This gives you a fully structured Express app with Docker, a running database, and a configured ORM — all in three commands.
+This gives you a fully structured Express app with Docker, a running database, and a configured ORM — all in one command.

 #### 🔧 Adding to an Existing Project